 Items that were the biggest draws were things that money could not buy, such as a 1987 auction chance to wash an elephant at the Woodland Park Zoo or -- a recurring favorite -- accompanying the crew on a Boeing delivery flight.
 Dick Friel was so successful as an auctioneer that he and Sharon began to teach classes in and out of the region, even carrying the concept to Australia, accompanied by Judith Whetzel, in 1985.

-A PONCHO Artist of the Year Award was begun in 2000, intended to be given yearly to a living Northwest artist and donor to the PONCHO International Fine Art Auction.
-The award was created in honor of Morris Alhadeff (1914-1994) and his wife, Joan Gottstein Alhadeff, who were active with PONCHO in its early years.
-Morris served as the group's president in 1975.
-Each winner received recognition at the PONCHO International Fine Art Auction plus an honorarium of $5,000, underwritten in perpetuity by the Alhadeff family.
-The first recipient was painter Jacob Lawrence (1917-2000) in 2000.
-Others to receive the award were Gwendolyn Knight (2001), Steve Jensen (2002), Ramona Solberg (2003), Buster Simpson (2004), Marita Dingus (2005), Fay Jones (2006), Juan Alonso (2007), Patti Warashina (2008), Judith Kindler (2009), and Anna Skibska (2010), the last recipient.
+Despite these challenges, during Evans's years with the organization, PONCHO raised 12 million dollars, established an arts education initiative, developed the organization's first strategic plan, and began a PONCHO endowment.
+An Artist of the Year Award was begun in 2000, intended to be given yearly to a living Northwest artist.
+The award was created in honor of Morris and Joan Gottstein Alhadeff, who were active with PONCHO in its early years.
+In addition to recognition, each recipient received an honorarium of $5,000, underwritten in perpetuity by the Alhadeff family.
+The first recipient was painter Jacob Lawrence (1917-2000).

 Closing Shop, Continuing the Mission